Running Out of Space: Drexciya, Boards of Canada, and the Post 9/11 Digital Psychedelia You Haven't Processed Yet

 Both records approach the end of history; Geogaddi lending itself as an elegiac indictment of whiteness’s complicity in the multiple modern apocalypses of our time, and Grava 4 using the millennium as vessel for a new beginning for Black folk.
 Myths spawning into White Confusion and Black Myth Realized convene at a watershed moment for our current history.

-Part II: In A Beautiful Place Out in the Country fnord
+Part II: In a Beautiful Place in the Countryfnord

 Michael and Marcus Sandison are the members of Boards of Canada, a 1990’s electronic duo that first hit the scene with the 1996 LP, Music Has the Right to Children (MHTRTC); a playfully eerie psychedelic record that feels like walking through a childhood stomping ground at twilight as an adult.
 Memories cycle and rush all around you but at a decayed pace, rubbing your faded remembrances on top of your current thought-patterns of the present day.
 Amongst all its charm and subtle dreaminess, the last track, “One Very Important Thought”, carries a stern political message surrounding authoritarian censorship: